Fly (Yoko Ono album): Reception

-The album was a significant influence to British power electronics musician William Bennett of Whitehouse fame.
+Retrospective reviews of Fly in later years have been more positive.
 Ned Raggett of AllMusic stated that "Perhaps the best measure of Fly is how Ono ended up inventing Krautrock, or perhaps more seriously bringing the sense of motorik's pulse and slow-building tension to an English-language audience.
 There weren't many artists of her profile in America getting trancey, heavy-duty songs like "Mindtrain" and the murky ambient howls of "Airmale" out."
+In a review of the 2017 reissue, Aaron Badgley of Spill Magazine praised the album and called it "complex" and "a work of art", noting that if people took the time to listen to Ono's music they would be surprised at how "brilliant and intelligent" it is.
+Badgley stated that "Don't Count the Waves" was "30 years ahead of [its] time" and highlighted "Mind Train" as a "brilliant piece that leaves you breathless".
+Marc Masters of Pitchfork named the 2017 reissue as "Best New Reissue" of the week along with Approximately Infinite Universe.